TorbenRahbekKoch/mr-legacy/public/data/blogs/still-learning-fsharp/entry.md

-The paradigm is, of course, still vastly different from object oriented, but C# has gotten even more functional constructs and syntactic sugar making C# code more dense, one of the main talking points of F#.
+The paradigm is, of course, still vastly different from object oriented, but C# has gotten even more functional constructs and syntactic sugar making C# code possibly more dense, one of the main talking points of F#.

 I don't find in general, though, that dense code is naturally more readable - that is the same as saying that text with a